lsawade/introduction-to-conda/docs/index.md

 # Introduction to `conda`

-This is the repository associated to the PICScIE Spring Workshop 2022 'Introduction to Conda'.
+This is the documentation associated with the PICScIE Workshop 'Introduction to Conda' (Spring 2022).

 <details open markdown="block">
   <summary>